Brittdrog/Drogemoller_lab_website/content/authors/uiyasere/_index.md

 - Alumni
 ---

-Urim Iyasere is an undergraduate student at the Univeristy of Manitoba currently pursing a Genetic Hons Co-op degree.
-Urim's summer project will focus on identifying  genes that are relevant to cisplatin-induced ototoxicity.
+Urim Iyasere performed a summer studentship in the Drögemöller Lab, which focused on using murine scRNAseq data to identify  genes that are relevant to cisplatin-induced ototoxicity.